Residential Solar and Wind Systems: What are the Costs?

 So what do you do with that money that you are saving every month by not buying electricity from the power company?
 One Block Off the Grid (1BOG.org) suggests saving the money to send kids to college.
 By investing in a residential renewable energy system when your children are born, the money you will save in the course of 18 years could grow to over $118,000.

 Not all homes and budgets may be cut out right now for solar panels or wind turbines.
 To get a good idea of how good your location is visit the National Renewable Energy website In My Back Yard.
-Two other good tools are this e-booklet Feasibility of Photovoltaic Systems and the Solar Cost Estimator.
+Another good tool is the Solar Cost Estimator.